codee-com/open-catalog/Checks/PWR042/README.md

 need to be inside the innermost loop.
 However, due to the initialization of a reduction variablе, loop interchange is not directly applicable.

->**Note**
+> [!NOTE]
->Often, loop interchange enables vectorization of the innermost loop which
+> Often, loop interchange enables vectorization of the innermost loop which
->additionally improves performance.
+> additionally improves performance.

 ### Code example